anonutopia/anonutopians/anote.md

 #### TODO - v2.0 (MVP)

-- [ ] minting - more info to pause
 - [ ] minting - mint more than tier
 - [ ] minting - calculate
 - [ ] minting - with kk